TrevorFrench/blog/source/_posts/Negative-Beta-Coefficients-in-the-Stock-Market.md

 **Analysis**

 While linear regression is how the beta statistic is commonly calculated within the industry, it can also be calculated simply by dividing covariance by variance (Nickolas, 2019).
 However, this analysis will be using complete linear regression models to dive more deeply into the strength of the relationships and evaluate more fully the null hypothesis that the difference between beta coefficients is actually zero.
 Additionally, linear regression is easier to use when evaluating models with multiple independent variables.
-Out all of the tools I’ve used throughout this program, I’ve found that R is the easiest to use when performing regression methods on larger data sets
+Out all of the tools I&#39;ve used throughout this program, I&#39;ve found that R is the easiest to use when performing regression methods on larger data sets

 This analysis will be focusing on two “inflection points” from which the market turned from a positive trend to a negative trend.
 Specifically, these two inflection points are October 31st, 2007 and December 31st, 2019.
 The next step was to calculate the Beta Coefficient (3Y monthly) from each of those points for every one of the dependent variables.
 This was done using linear regression in R with the following code: